DavidBruant/OoI/readme.md

 1. run ````cfx run ooi.xpi```` to play with the addon (use the ````-b <path>```` option to provide a specific Firefox binary if appropriate)

-In development, go to directory root and do:
+In development, go to directory root and do (assuming you already have Grunt installed):

 1. ````grunt watch````